fja05680/pinkfish/README.md

 `git clone https://github.com/fja05680/pinkfish.git`
 `cd pinkfish`
 `sudo python setup.py install`
 This should make it easier for everyone to get started with pinkfish.
-I still recommend that later you get ta-lib installed so that you can run all the examples, some of which depend on pinkfish.
-Also, this opens up the likelyhood that I can soon release a pinkfish version that can be installed with pip.
-I believe that the relative difficulty installing pinkfish has limited it's popularity.
+I still recommend that later you get ta-lib installed so that you can run all the examples, some of which depend on ta-lib.
+Also, this opens up the likelihood that I can soon release a pinkfish version that can be installed with pip.
+I believe that the relative difficulty of installing pinkfish has limited it's popularity.
 So, I'm excited to take the next step.

 A backtester and spreadsheet library for security analysis.